chaoliu18/RPLVC/README.md

 ## Testing
 The testing consists of two main steps: encoding and decoding.

-1. Encoding
+1. Encoding.

         python test.py --model 0 --qp 27 --verbose 1 --gpu 0 --encode True
-2. Decoding
+2. Decoding.

         python test.py --model 0 --qp 27 --verbose 1 --gpu 0 --decode True
 In order to ensure the correctness of coding, it is also important to check the matching of encoding and decoding results.

--   Mismatch Check
+-   Mismatch Check.

         python test.py --check True
--   All the three can also be executed at once
+-   All the three can also be executed at once.

         python test.py --model 0 --qp 27 --verbose 1 --gpu 0 --encode True --decode True --check True